PREPARING FOR A NEW KITTEN

 intend to inconvenience you with the time limit, but after 72 hours a

 kitten can start showing symptoms of infections they've caught after

-leaving our care.
+leaving my care.
 Bacteria and viruses don't respect holidays!

 Arrange for Food and Water

-We recommend using an open litter box, that's what your kitten is used
+I recommend a simple open litter tray.
+That's what your kitten is used

 to.
 You can switch to a covered litter box later if you wish.

-If you do use a covered litter box, don't clean it less often just
+If you do ever use a covered litter box don't clean it less often just

 and can actually smell worse than an open box- especially to the cat